Zolmy/azerlia/docs/magic_items/relics/kaban.md

 If you don’t wish to extract a brew, Kaban is capable of preserving, remembering, and recalling any brew currently inside it in its own vial dimension.
 As a bonus action, you may have Kaban drain whatever it currently has inside into its vial dimension and recall something back or simply start a new brew.
 Kaban can store a number of brews this way equal to your proficiency bonus.
 Each of Kaban's brews, unless otherwise stated, have a volume equal to your proficiency bonus number of vials.

 ## Magical Concoction (Level 1)
 You may cast a spell into Kaban to create a magical brew.
-You may stir this brew for 10 minutes to imbue a special effect into it from the following options:
+You may stir this brew for 10 minutes to imbue it with some witchery.

+You may cast this spell from Kaban as you would normally cast a spell.
+When you do, the spell is cast as if it were one level higher and has one of the following effects added to it.

 * Replace the spell with any spell from the Druid spell list of an equal or lower level
 * Double the duration of the spell